Hi! Welcome to Biology4Everyone!

 After doing some other stuff, including working in an HIV research lab and playing in a folk music band, I eventually returned to school and obtained a Ph.D. in Cell and Molecular Biology and Biochemistry from Syracuse University.

-I moved to Canada to do a postdoctoral fellowship at the University of British Columbia investigating how DNA and chromosomes were packaged into the nucleus of cells in fruit flies and then I did another postdoc looking at how yeast cells express their genetic traits.
-Then I took a position as a scientist in research lab that was investigating which genes were associated with prostate cancer.
+In 1996, I moved to Canada to do a postdoctoral fellowship at the University of British Columbia.
+I looked at how DNA and chromosomes were packaged into the nucleus of cells in fruit flies.

 Check out my Ph.D. dissertation title page.